dajuly20/node-red-contrib-pylips-philips-tv-control/README.md

 ```
 cd ~
-git clone https://github.com/dajuly20/pylips/ #This will give you my changed version.
+git clone https://github.com/dajuly20/pylips/ #This will give you my changed version (I have a 65PUS7607/12 from 2022)
 # - OR -
 git clone https://github.com/eslavnov/pylips #This gives you the original version from https://github.com/eslavnov
 ```